-The text of the General Data Protection Regulation was agreed as far back as 2015, and the regulation becomes law on 25 May 2018, from when the details in this GDPR summary apply.
-From this date, any business or organisation which is required to comply with the GDPR, and fails to do so, could be subject to the imposition of fines and other sanctions.
-The level of fine imposed will be decided by the relevant Data Protection Authority (DPA).
-Although, there is expected to be discussion between DPAs, in order to ensure a level of consistency across the EU.
+The text of the General Data Protection Regulation (GDPR) was agreed as far back as 2015 and the regulation becomes law on 25 May 2018.
+From this date, any business or organization which is required to comply with the GDPR and fails to do so could be subject to fines and other sanctions.
+The level of fines imposed will be decided by the relevant Data Protection Authority (DPA).
+There is expected to be discussion between DPA in order to ensure a level of consistency across the EU.

 This level of consistency is an important reason for the creation of the GDPR.
-It has also been created to provide more control over the use of their personal data, for EU citizens.
+It has also been created to give those located within the EU more control over the use of their personal data.

-What does the GDPR mean for businesses and organisations?
+What does the GDPR mean for businesses and organizations?

-It’s also important to note that the GDPR does not just apply to businesses or organisations which are based within the EU.
-Any business which is involved in the processing of the personal data of EU citizens will need to comply with the regulation, no matter where in the world it’s based.
-Of course, it’s possible for businesses or organisations to ensure GDPR compliance only in respect of data processing involving EU citizens.
-But realistically, operating different processes and procedures for different sets of customers presents issues with logistics.
-This is why most businesses will most likely choose to ensure that they satisfy GDPR requirement in respect of all customers.
+It is also important to note that the GDPR does not just apply to businesses or organizations which are based within the EU.
+Any business which is involved in the processing of the personal data of individuals within EU will need to comply with the regulation, no matter where in the world the organization is based.
+Of course, it is possible for businesses or organizations to ensure GDPR compliance only in respect of processing data originating from within EU but realistically, operating different processes and procedures for different sets of customers presents issues with logistics.
+This is why some businesses may choose to ensure that they apply GDPR requirements to the data of all of their customers.

-Do you need a Data Protection Officer in your business or organisation?
+Do you need a Data Protection Officer in your business or organization?

-One of the important details to consider, as part of this GDPR summary, is whether or not a business or organisation is required to put a Data Protection Officer (DPO) in place.
-The GDPR stipulates that any business which is involved in the processing of personal data which includes regular and systematic monitoring of data subjects, or the processing of sensitive personal data on a large scale, needs to have a DPO in place.
+One of the important details to consider as part of this GDPR summary is whether or not a business or organization is required to hire a Data Protection Officer (DPO).
+The GDPR stipulates that any business with above 250 employees and smaller organizations which are involved in the processing of personal data which includes regular and systematic monitoring of data subjects, or the processing of sensitive personal data on a large scale, need to have a DPO in place.

-These requirements are not as a restrictive as those that were first suggested.
-However, it’s worth noting that member states of the EU have the ability to impose their own requirements, when it comes to DPOs.
-It’s also worth noting that having a DPO in place can be a good thing.
-They should have the experience and expertise to help your business or organisation to ensure that it complies with the GDPR.
-The GDPR does not stipulate what qualifications a DPO should have, but it does stipulate that they should have in-depth knowledge of the GDPR, and know how to implement effective data protection processes and procedures.
-If you are placing someone in this role in your business or organisation, you need to ensure that they have this required knowledge.
+These requirements are not as restrictive as those that were first suggested.
+However, it is worth noting that member states of the EU have the ability to impose their own requirements when it comes to DPOs.
+It is also worth noting that having a DPO in place can be a good thing.
+They should have the experience and expertise to help your business or organization to ensure that it complies with the GDPR.
+The GDPR does not stipulate what qualifications a DPO should have, but it does stipulate that they should have in-depth knowledge of the GDPR and know how to implement effective data protection processes and procedures.
+If you are placing someone in this role in your business or organization, you need to ensure that they have this required knowledge.

 Reporting data breaches

-Another requirement, which you are likely to see mentioned in any GDPR summary, is the reporting of a data breach.
-Businesses or organisations must report data breaches to the relevant DPA within 72 hours, unless the breach will not result in a risk to the rights and freedoms of the data subjects involved.
-It’s important to note that the 72 hours starts as soon as the business or organisation could reasonably be considered to be aware of the fact that a data breach has occurred.
+Another requirement which is essential to include in any GDPR summary is how to report a data breach.
+Businesses or organizations must report data breaches to the relevant DPA within 72 hours of discovery unless the breach will not result in a risk to the rights and freedoms of the data subjects involved.
+It is important to note that the 72 hours starts as soon as the business or organization could reasonably be considered to be aware of the fact that a data breach has occurred.

-Businesses or organisations are also required to report the breach to data subjects, without undue delay.
+Businesses or organizations are also required to report the breach to data subjects without undue delay.
 The method of reporting depends on the risk level involved.
-For instance if the risk has been mitigated against by the controller, or if the data that has been breached is encrypted, it may only be necessary for the business or organisation to make a general public announcement regarding the breach.
+For instance, if the risk has been mitigated against by the controller or if the data that has been breached is encrypted, it may only be necessary for the business or organization to make a general public announcement regarding the breach.

 The subject of consent in a GDPR summary

 When it comes to looking at the content of the GDPR, consent is an important aspect to consider.
-The first thing that it’s important to say is that it is not always necessary to have consent in order to process personal data; there are other legally legitimate reasons for doing so.
-But, if you are basing your data processing on having consent in place, there are certain things that you need to ensure:
+The first thing that is important to say is that it is not always necessary to have consent in order to process personal data; there are other legally legitimate reasons for doing so.
+If you are basing your data processing on having consent in place, there are certain things that you need to ensure:

 - Consent is explicit and informed.